 3D has been broadly used in videogames for decades now, and is still, with motion design and VFX, one of the biggest usage.
 3D brings interactivity to the web, and it’s somehow logical to see mini-video games for promotional and marketing purposes.

 The kings of videogames are the AAA 3D engines: Unity and Unreal engine.
 They both have WebGL exportation possibilities and are the most powerful options, but could be difficult to handle.
 Playcanvas, a web-based webGL game engine, acquired by Snap inc. is a rising, simpler yet powerful option as well.

 When it comes to your product or your company, we all know that storytelling is crucial.
 That’s why videos, a great storytelling media, is used now by almost every company in the world.
 But you can go one step forward, by adding interactivity to your storytelling!

 To do that, Sketchfab can be an option: you can add “annotations” which will bring the camera to the highlight of your choice: the beautifully drawn face of your lego character for example.
-You can also use Naker.Story, a free-to-use no code tool to create kind of interactive videos such as this one I just made for the article.
+You can also use Naker animation features and create interactive shopping experiences!

 Maybe the trendiest use case at the moment, especially with the COVID-19, eCommerce is always looking for more personalization options for their customers.
 There are many different ways to create your own product configurator, depending on the level of customization, the number of options you need and your budget.